Joyce Kozloff

-Joyce Kozloff (born 1942) is an American artist whose politically engaged work has been based on cartography since the early 1990s.
+Joyce Kozloff (born December 14, 1942) is an American artist known for her paintings, murals, and public art installations.
+She was one of the original members of the Pattern and Decoration movement and an early artist in the 1970s feminist art movement, including as a founding member of the Heresies collective.

-Kozloff was one of the original members of the Pattern and Decoration movement and was an early artist in the 1970s feminist art movements.
 She has been active in the women's and peace movements throughout her life.
-She was also a founding member of the Heresies collective.
+Since the early 1990s, her work has drawn extensively on cartography and patterns.

 Personal life and education

 Joyce Blumberg was born to Adele Rosenberg and Leonard Blumberg on December 14, 1942 in Somerville, New Jersey.
 Leonard, born in New Jersey, was an attorney.
 Adele was active in community organizations.
 Both of her parents' families had emigrated from Lithuania.
 She had two younger brothers.

-During the summer of 1959, Joyce studied art at New York's Art Students League.
+During the summer of 1959, she studied art at New York's Art Students League.
 In the summer of 1962 she attended Rutgers University and the following summer she attended the Università di Firenze.
 In 1964 she earned a Bachelor of Fine Arts from the Carnegie Institute of Technology.
 She then attended Columbia University and received a Masters of Fine Arts in 1967.

-She was married to Max Kozloff on July 2, 1967 at her parents' home in Bound Brook, New Jersey by her family's Orthodox rabbi, although she and Max are not religious.
-They have one son.
-Kozloff has lived in New York since 1964 except for a year in Los Angeles, California (1970–1971) and a year in Rome, Italy (1999–2000).
+She married Max Kozloff on July 2, 1967.
+They have a son.
+Kozloff has lived primarily in New York since 1964.
+Their marriage lasted until Max's death in 2025.